panoptesDev/Safecoin/docs/src/running-validator/restart-cluster.md

 ### Step 2.
 Stop the validator(s)

 ### Step 3.
-Optionally install the new safecoin version
+Optionally install the new panoptis version

 ### Step 4.
 Create a new snapshot for slot `SLOT_X` with a hard fork at slot `SLOT_X`